Diabetes has been a part of my life since my 7th birthday, and those who know me well are familiar with my story:

 My parents are concerned.
 They make me another bowl of what we later learn is pure carbohydrates.

 I throw that up too.

-This is not the first sign that something is off.
-I have already lost almost 15 pounds in the past couple weeks alone.
-I am using the bathroom constantly, and, despite my enthusiasm for early morning cartoons, I have little energy and frequent mood swings.
+This isn’t the first sign that something is off.
+I lost almost 15 pounds in the past couple weeks alone.
+I’m using the bathroom constantly, and, despite my usual enthusiasm for early morning cartoons, I have little energy and frequent mood swings.

 My parents are smart people.
 They immediately take me to a local hospital.
-Four hospitals and countless doctors, nurses and non-diagnoses later, we finally arrive at the Santa Monica UCLA Medical Center.
+Four hospitals and countless doctors, nurses and non-diagnoses later, with my parents’ visible concern becoming more apparent by the minute, we finally arrive at the Santa Monica UCLA Medical Center.

 The nurses inject me with an IV.
-Fortunately, it only takes them 12 tries to find my vein.
+I’m so dehydrated that it takes them 12 tries to find my vein.

 I start writing a will.
 I begin with my bike, and quickly realize I have nothing else to give and no one to leave it to.

 (Note to future doctors: telling a kid he has DIE-abetes requires some serious explanation)

 I tell this story because I believe it gives some measure of insight into the culture shock that is being diagnosed with diabetes — both for an individual and their family.

 I remember my family’s worry and confusion.
 I remember them trying to explain what diabetes was — and why it happened to me — to friends who visited me in the hospital.